-- Candidates must be high school juniors or seniors in the Puget Sound, Washington state area (at the time of application)
+- High school juniors and seniors in the Puget Sound region of Washington state

 Frequently asked questions

-Thanks so much for your interest in the High School Program.
-Unfortunately, the High School Intern Program is restricted to students who have completed school through their Junior year.
-We encourage you to check the site out next January when you are eligible.
+No, our High School Programs are restricted to students who have completed school credits through their junior year.
+We encourage you to apply at a later time once you are eligible.

-I was in the Microsoft Bootcamp last year; can I apply for the Internship Program this year?
+I completed the High School Bootcamp last year.
+Can I apply for the Summer High School Internship this year?

-I took part in the High School internship program last year, can I apply again?
+I completed the Summer High School Internship last year.
+Can I apply again?

-Where will the internship be located and is there transportation?
+Where will my internship be located and is there transportation?

 Want to know what it’s like to be a high school intern